Installing the StashCache Origin¶

 With this configuration, the data under

 The StashCache namespace is global within a data federation.
-Directories you export must not collide with directories provided by other origin servers.
+Directories you export must not collide with directories provided by other origin servers; this is why the explicit registration is required.

 Managing the Origin Service¶

-The origin service consists of the following systemd units:
+The origin service consists of the following SystemD units that you must directly manage:

 These services must be managed with